Plumsail/forms-docs/SharePoint/javascript/general.rst

 .. meta::
    :description: General information and JavaScript API variables of Plumsail Forms for SharePoint

-Introduction to JavaScript framework of Plumsail Forms for SharePoint
+JavaScript framework of Plumsail Forms for SharePoint
 ======================================================================

 Modern Forms are highly customizable and it's JavaScript which allows you to go above and beyond any limitations you might face.